-- Participating in a once-in-a-lifetime, statewide conservation or statewide sportsman hunt - Participating in an archery or muzzleloader hunt outside of an area where a general-season any legal weapon bull elk or general-season any legal weapon buck deer hunt is occurring - Hunting on a cooperative wildlife management unit (CWMU), unless hunter orange is otherwise required by the operator of the CWMU - · Participating in urban deer removal, as authorized by Utah Admin.
+- Participating in a once-in-a-lifetime, statewide conservation or statewide sportsman hunt - Participating in an archery, muzzleloader or HAMS hunt outside of an area where a general-season any legal weapon bull elk or general-season any legal weapon buck deer hunt is occurring - Hunting on a cooperative wildlife management unit (CWMU), unless hunter orange is otherwise required by the operator of the CWMU - Participating in urban deer removal, as authorized by Utah Admin.
 Rule R657-65.

-Checkpoints and officer contacts Utah Code §§ 23-20-25 and 77-23-104 game animals and the required permits, firearms and equipment used for hunting.
+Checkpoints and officer contacts

+Utah Code §§ 23-20-25 and 77-23-104 To help the Division fulfill its responsibility as trustee and custodian of Utah's wildlife, Division conservation officers and biologists monitor the taking and possession of big game animals and the required permits, firearms and equipment used for hunting.
 You should expect to encounter conservation officers and biologists checking hunters in the field and at checkpoints.